Loading…

 Enrolment enquiries get a separate treatment — slightly faster turnaround, friendly framing, clear next steps (trial lesson booking through Acuity or Square Appointments, payment via Stripe).

 Most established music teachers run waitlists rather than chasing students.
-AI helps you maintain the brand that keeps the waitlist warm.
+AI helps you maintain the brand that keeps the waitlist warm — the same principle personal brand coaches apply for their own clients.

 A monthly content rhythm: